 Prices and Guarantees

-- We guarantee that at least 70 injected embryos will be implanted into psuedo pregnant recipients, or 2 founders produced, whichever comes first.
+- We guarantee that at least 70 injected embryos will be implanted into pseudopregnant recipients, or 2 founders produced, whichever comes first.
 The construct DNA provided by the investigator must be clean and non-toxic.

 - In the event that an alternate host embryo strain is required, the additional costs incurred from purchasing and housing a special strain of stud males, will be charged to the investigator.
 The investigator will also pay the difference in purchase price between the cost of B6C3 females typically used, and the cost of the embryo host strain selected.
 No guarantee will be made as to the number of injected embryos transferred, due to strain variability in embryo production.

 - C57BL/6 embryos are available at no additional cost per injection day, but without guarantee.
-This strain is less efficient.
-Thus three injection sessions are typically required to achieve the same results as one session of B6C3 injection.
+This strain is less efficient, therefore three injection sessions are typically required to achieve the same results as one session of B6C3 injection.

-- The investigator pays per diem cage charges beginning on the day of embryo transfer.
+- The investigator pays per diem cage charges beginning on the day of embryo transfer into pseudopregnant females.

-- Cancellation of injection within two weeks of the scheduled date will result in a $250 fee to cover the cost of the embryo donor mice purchased for the injection.
+- Cancellation of injection within two weeks of the scheduled date will result in a $500 fee to cover the cost of embryo donors, hormones, and technician time.

 - Click here for current rates.

-To order an ES cell injection session, go to our TRP Forms page.
-Fill out a “Request for Pronuclear Microinjection” form and e-mail it to Bob Hunter email@example.com.
+To order a pronuclear microinjection session, go to our PRTS Forms page.
+Fill out a “Request for Pronuclear Microinjection” form and e-mail it to Bob Hunter firstname.lastname@example.org.
 Be sure to include a current budget number and your IACUC animal use protocol number.

-Constructs may be delivered to the Health Sciences Building, room T-140, during normal business hours.
-Ask for Serina Tsang firstname.lastname@example.org or Bob Hunter email@example.com.
+DNA constructs may be delivered to the Health Sciences Building, room T-140D, during normal business hours.
+Ask for Serina Tsang email@example.com.